-How to Get Rid of Debt in 5 Simple Steps
+How to Get Rid of Debt in Six Simple Steps

 Being in debt is no doubt a stressful experience.
-Unexpected circumstances may change our situation.
-Losing a job, getting in an accident, or increased obligations make it hard to repay a loan.
+Unexpected circumstances like losing a job, getting in an accident, or increased financial obligations can make it hard to repay a loan.

 Sometimes being in debt is inevitable.
-While 30% of all workers in the United States are self-employed, these entrepreneurs often have to rely on debt to keep their businesses running.
+While 30% of all workers in the United States are self-employed according to the U.S. Bureau of Labor Statistics, these entrepreneurs often have to rely on debt to keep their businesses running.